FatOldSunbro/SummonSign_Redesign/threads/moderationSignature.md

 ---
 Thank you for your understanding and co-operation in creating an enjoyable gaming environment for all.

-If you have any trouble please contact the mod team: [message to the moderators](https://www.reddit.com/message/compose?to=%2Fr%2FSummonSign&subject=&message=).
+If you have any trouble please contact the moderators: [message to the moderators](https://www.reddit.com/message/compose?to=%2Fr%2FSummonSign&subject=&message=).

  Have a great day!